build-on-aws/dotnet-visual-guessing-game/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This project is licensed under the MIT-0 License.
 See the LICENSE file.